 The West-African timber industry has long fed off the natural resources of the region.
 As a result, the natural forests of, for example, Ghana have almost disappeared.
 At the same time, the population continues to grow and due to economic development, the demand for wood is high.
 This means that remaining forest resources cannot come close to sustainably supplying current demand.
 Miro develops timber plantations and at the same time conserves environmentally sensitive areas.
 Its total planted area consists of over 17,000 hectares of eucalyptus, acacia, gmelina and teak across Ghana and Sierra Leone – all FSC-certified.
 Miro’s plantations will target a growing market with favourable dynamics, but they will also make a contribution to easing pressure on the over-used natural forest resources in the region.

 Having successfully planted and developed the plantation for over 10 years, Miro is building its industrial capacities as its forest will soon produce a strong and steady flow of wood to be converted into high value added products such as plywood and poles.
-Over the next 10 years, Miro is expected to sequester a total of approximately 10mln tons of CO2.
+Over the next 10 years, Miro expects to sequester a total of approximately 5 million tons of CO2.
 Next to the CO2 impact, Miro has created over 2.000 jobs in Ghana and Sierra Leone and is one of the principal job providers in the regions where it operates.

 Linda Broekhuizen, FMO’s Chief Investment Officer commented: “Especially on this important day of the year, we are proud we can continue to support the development of sustainable forestry in Africa which is key for job creation, surrounding communities, CO2 sequestration and reducing deforestation.
-With our financing, Miro can sequester approximately 500.000 tons CO2 annually, which is the equivalent of driving ~100,000 passenger vehicles for one year.
+Miro expects to sequester approximately 500.000 tons CO2 annually, which is the equivalent of driving ~100,000 passenger vehicles for one year.
 By investing in Miro we are thus another step closer to reaching our zero emission target by 2050.”

 Andrew Collins, Miro’s Chief Executive Officer said: “FMO has been an investor in Miro for a number of years and we are now delighted to have FMO invest further into the business.
 FMO have been a very strong partner to date and we look forward to further developing Miro with their support.